Pawel-Zygler/webdriverio-framework/README.md

 'move to out of bounds' issue is often fixed by npm i

 SCENARIOS(completed):
-As a user i want to see breadcrumbs whereever I go
+As a user I want to see certain product has discount As a user I want to see if item has desired description As a user i want to see breadcrumbs whereever I go
 As a user I want to add 10 products QTY from subcategory page to Cart As a guest user I want to checkout and log in during checkout